dat-ecosystem-archive/DEPs/proposals/0000-ephemeral-message.md

 It's suggested that an encoded `EphemeralMessage` should be no larger than 2kb, to avoid creating too much work for the receiving peer to handle.

+# Privacy, security, and reliability
+[privacy-security-and-reliability]: #privacy-security-and-reliability

+Users of ephemeral messages should be conscious of the privacy, security, and reliability properties of the channel.
+Ephemeral messages are designed to be a minimal stopgap solution while better solutions are developed.
+This "minimal design" is reflected by the limited privacy, security, and reliability.

+At time of writing, the Dat messaging channel is encrypted using the public key of the first hypercore to be exchanged over the channel.
+As a result, all traffic can be decrypted and/or modified by an intermediary which possesses the public key.
+For typical hypercore messages, the ability to modify the messages is a non-issue because all hypercore data is authenticated.
+Ephemeral messages however have no authentication, and may be modified or monitored by an intermediary.

+Applications using the ephemeral message should not assume any privacy, nor should they trust that a peer is "who they say they are."

+Applications should also not assume connectivity will occur between all peers who have "joined the swarm" for a hypercore.
+There are many factors which may cause a peer not to connect: failed NAT traversal, the client running out of available sockets, or even the intentional blocking of a peer by the discovery network.

 # Drawbacks
 [drawbacks]: #drawbacks